arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-3.md

 include_in_index: false
 ---
 # Function Application and Function Composition
-The key of Monads is to use the type system to separate out side-effecting computations from pure computations, so that they do not interfere with each other.
+We learnt that the key of Monads is to use the type system to separate out side-effecting computations from pure computations, so that they do not interfere with each other.

+We also found out that all revolves about being able to apply and compose monadic functions.
-Let's get started characterizing the main notions about pure functions useful for our case: Function Application and Function Composition.
-It turns out these are all you need to re-implement to get Monads.
+So, let's get started characterizing those notions more in detail.
+It turns Function Application and Function Composition is all you need to re-implement to get Monads.

 ## Function Application
 Consider the method: